RoskiDeluge/rd-site-jekyll/_posts/2020-05-26-focus-framework.md

 Offer test:

-Customers are engaging with your offer and you can iterate your marketing outreach.
+Here you find out how prospects are engaging with your offer and how you need to iterate your marketing (copy and channels).

 `3.
 People are willing to pay me for the solution.`